pirminis/apparatus/README.md

 This is not THE SOLUTION.

 This gem is not meant to be used always, everywhere.
-It specifically shines when you have suspicion that the incoming feature will be extremely volatile (will change a lot, will receive a lot of feature requests, the complexity of business logic will grow over time, etc).
+It shines when you have suspicion that the incoming feature will be extremely volatile (business logic will change a lot or complexity will grow, there might be a lot of feature requests, etc).

 ## Drawbacks in the implementation